umbraprior/NMS_ModConflictScript/README.md

 ## Installation

 1. Download or clone this repository
-2. Extract `NMS_ModConflictScript` to any folder
+2. Extract `NMS_ModConflictSuite` to any folder
-    a.
-Do not place it or the files within to the folder where your mods are located
+> [!WARNING]
-    b.
-Never place your mod folders or files within this directory
+> Do not place it in your mods folder.
+Never place mod files anywhere within this directory.
-3. Run `check_conflicts.bat`
+3. Double-click `run_mcs.bat` to start the suite

-## Features
+### Auto-Update System

-- Auto-detects Steam installation and No Man's Sky location
+- Automatically checks for updates on startup
-- Interactive menu for different mod folder locations
+- Downloads only changed files for efficiency
-- Detailed conflict reports with summary statistics
+- Creates backups before updating
-- Optional log file output
+- Handles integrity verification and repair